 - Get honest!

-Admit that there’s something wonderful out there waiting for you to recognise it.
+Admit that there’s something wonderful out there waiting for you to recognize it.
 What scares you about it?
 What makes you excited about it?
 How do you need to change to make it happen?
-Be honest with yourself about where you are and where you’d like to be, and figure out if you’re willing to pay the cost of getting to where you want to go.
+Be honest with yourself about where you are and where you’d like to be, Go Digital and figure out if you’re willing to pay the cost of getting to where you want to go.
 Don’t let other people tell you what you should be doing – if you’re honestly and earnestly working towards the things you want, then you have reason to be proud of yourself.